markhayes0811/HR_Attrition_People_analytics/README.md

 # HR_Attrition_People_analytics
-This project uses an Employee Attrition dataset to simulate a real-world **People Analytics** workflow: cleaning HR data, exploring drivers of attrition, training a predictive model, and generating actionable insights for HR and leadership.
+This project uses an Employee Attrition dataset from Kaggle to simulate a real-world **People Analytics** workflow: cleaning HR data, exploring drivers of attrition, training a predictive model, and generating actionable insights for HR and leadership.